snowplow/snowplowanalytics.com/_posts/2018-08-15-snowplow-sql-runner-0.7.0-released/index.md

 * A random number templating function has been added - use `randomInt` in your SQL templates.
 Thanks to community member [Tobi][tclass] for contributing this feature!
 * SQL Runner now returns a dedicated exit code (8) if no queries are found to be run
 * During dry run, SQL Runner will now attempt to connect to targets, printing corresponding `SUCCESS` and `ERROR` messages to the terminal
-* Our Snowflake target configuration now lets you include `xxx`, the region variable for the default Snowflake region (previously this would error)
+* Our Snowflake target configuration now lets you specify `us-west` as the region variable for the default Snowflake region (previously this would error)
 * Use of godep has been replaced with dep

 <h2 id="upgrading">6.
 Upgrading</h2>